ramvilsil/csharp/README.md

-# Basic-CSharp-Projects
+# Basic-CSharp-Projects (Basic #C)

-This repository consists of a variety of projects developed with C#.
+About: This repository consists of a variety of console projects developed through Visual Studio with C#.